RestartB/titanium/README.md

 [Add Titanium Now!](https://titaniumbot.me/invite) (you will agree to the [Privacy Policy](/Privacy.md) and [Terms of Use policy](/Terms.md))

 ## Contributions Welcome!
-Have an improvement you want to make?
-Developed a new cog that you want to be in the main bot?
-Contributions are welcome!
-Make a pull request and I'll take a look.
+Contributions to Titanium are welcome!
+To contribute, make a pull request and I'll take a look.
 When contributing, please ensure that you use Ruff to check and format your code.
-This ensures that all of Titanium's code stays a consistent style.
-To do this with the uv package manager, run `uvx ruff format` and `uvx ruff check --fix`.
+This ensures that all of Titanium's code stays in a consistent style.
+To do this with the uv package manager, run `uvx ruff check --fix` and `uvx ruff format`.

 ### Licence
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.